MattesWhite/error-accumulator/README.md

 1. Tries to find as many errors as possible before returning.
 2. Not only validates but also converts input so we get a types output that uphold the checked invariants.

+## Roadmap

+Currently, the crate provides the basic API that I wanted to provide with most features ready to use.
+However, there are some bigger features I want to implement before a potential v1.0 release.

+### Parser trait

+The crate should provide a trait to validate and convert one type into another while accumulating errors.
+This way it becomes easier to re-use the code, e.g. in nested structs.

+However, there are a number of open questions how the trait and its methods should look like and how to handle structs, arrays and fields.
+In order to prevent to many breaking changes I need more time to figure out the best API design.

+### Derive macro

+Once a stable trait is available I want to implement a derive macro so users have less boilerplate code to write.
+But again there are many options how this can be implemented and how types that don't implement the crate's trait should be handled.
+How can common parsing traits like `FromStr` or `TryFrom` be leveraged?
+What are the best defaults?
+Etc.

 ## Motivation

 Imagine you want to enter a new password on a website.